 Videotapes were analyzed for many variables, such as the amount of time that the mother had her paws in the box with her puppies; time that she was in physical contact with at least one puppy; time she spent nursing, time she spent licking puppies; and the number of times she sniffed, poked or moved a puppy around using her nose.
 (Litter size was accounted for in the statistical analysis.)

-When the puppies were 18-months old, they were evaluated with the Swedish Armed Forces’ standard temperament test.
-Dogs were assessed for their reactions to a number of situations, including social and cooperative ones with humans as well as potentially scary stimuli such as loud noises.
-Not surprisingly, the main result of the study is that researchers found an association between the mothers’ behavior and the behavior of her adult offspring.
+When the puppies were 18 months old, they were evaluated with the Swedish Armed Forces’ standard temperament test.
+Dogs were assessed for their reactions to a number of situations, including social and cooperative ones with humans, as well as potentially scary stimuli, such as loud noises.
+Not surprisingly, the main result of the study was that researchers found an association between the mothers’ behavior and the behavior of her adult offspring.

 Sign up and get the answers to your questions.

 Mothers were consistent over the course of the study regarding the time they spent interacting with their young.
 The amount of interaction mothers had with their puppies was a really important factor associated with the behavior of these individuals as adult dogs.

 Specifically, the dogs whose mothers had a large number of interactions with them as puppies were more socially and physically engaged with humans, and scored higher on tests for aggression.
 Based on the paper, it's not clear what is meant by "aggression," or whether the association with maternal care is positive or negative.
 (It's also not clear whether "aggression" was considered a desirable trait for these working dogs.)

 Confidence was the fourth category of behavior measured, but no association was found between confidence and level of maternal care.